 1.4 Objectives

-To allow effective record keeping systems and structures for most hospitals in Ghana.
+Develop a software that will allow effective record keeping systems and structures for most hospitals in Ghana.

-To establish a better connection between hospitals and pharmacies in Ghana to provide patients with the best of services.
+Develop a software that will allow establish a better connection between hospitals and pharmacies in Ghana to provide patients with the best of services.

-To provide statistical report for hospital management to effectively manage the daily activities in hospitals
+Develop a software To provide statistical report for hospital management to effectively manage the daily activities in hospitals

-To allow health personnel submit an electronic health insurance claim with ease.
+Develop a software To allow health personnel submit an electronic health insurance claim with ease.

-To reduce the time it takes a nurse to search for a patient’s file or update the details of a patient.
+Develop a To reduce the time it takes a nurse to search for a patient’s file or update the details of a patient.

 Research

-A research conducted showed that most hospitals in Ghana encounter the problem of bad record keeping of patients’ information.
+A research by ….conducted showed that most hospitals in Ghana encounter the problem of bad record keeping of patients’ information.
 Through the research, several applications were discovered which were purposely developed to tackle these persisting challenges.
 The few hospitals that used software in managing patient information were mostly open-sourced software.
 Some of these software was developed by foreign developers hence does not meet the demand of the hospitals in Ghana (Poikonen, 2009).